hzhua/gr-fchdetection/README.md

 Then you can plot the "somefile.output" with any tools (matlab,matplotlib...) you like.

 #Reminder
-This program implemented the algorithm of "Robust Frequency Burst Detection Algorithm for GSM/GPRS",G. Narendra Varma, Usha Sahu, G. Prabhu Charan.
+This program implements the algorithm of "Robust Frequency Burst Detection Algorithm for GSM/GPRS",G. Narendra Varma, Usha Sahu, G. Prabhu Charan.
 The copyright of this algorithm remains to them.
 Be careful when you use it.